curl/curl/docs/HELP-US.md

 You can also come up with a completely new thing you think we should do.
 Or not do.
 Or fix.
 Or add to the project.
-You then either bring it to the mailing list first to see if people will shoot down the idea at once, or you bring a first draft of the idea as a pull request and take the discussion there around the specific implementation.
+You then either bring it to the mailing list first to see if people shoot down the idea at once, or you bring a first draft of the idea as a pull request and take the discussion there around the specific implementation.
 Either way is fine.

 ## CONTRIBUTE

 We offer [guidelines](https://curl.se/dev/contribute.html) that are suitable to be familiar with before you decide to contribute to curl.
-If you are used to open source development, you will probably not find many surprises there.
+If you are used to open source development, you probably do not find many surprises there.